 Nintendo has released these two games separately but they can also be purchased in a single bundle.
 The first game to play here is The Missing Heir, followed by The Girl Who Stands Behind.
 The second game was a prequel to the first which is confusing at first.
 The ideal way to play through these is to go through them in the order of their original release.
 In both, you will explore murder mysteries, talk with characters and investigate crime scenes to look for clues.
 All of this sounds wonderful on paper but it feels even better when you play through these games.

 You are the main protagonist, a nameless hero, named after anyone you want.
 The stories in these games usually deal with a Japanese myth and can take a turn into supernatural, but they are still mostly focused on the murders and solving their cases.
-You must piece together the facts by visiting several locations and interrogating suspects, witnesses, and anybody with a link to the victim to find out precisely what led to the murder.
-Players must press their subjects’ buttons to elicit the information they need, just like in games like Ace Attorney or other interactive mysteries.
-However, possibilities to find true clues are so poorly marked in Famicom Detective Club that you finish up feeling more annoyed than clever.
+In the majority of the game, you will be visiting several locations and interviewing potential suspects.
+Your quest to find links to the victim will take you to many places to find out how they were killed.
+You will have to take into consideration every option given to obtain valuable information.
+Unfortunately, it doesn’t work that well because of how poorly the clues are marked in the game.

 The struggle to find out clues is a big problem with the game.
 There is no visible sign where a clue will appear so you are left wondering with a slow cursor and have to click random spots on the picture hoping to get to the next sequence.
 This problem is further exaggerated by the fact that you don’t have any choice to speed up the cursor.
 The main reason this system fails is due to its implementation.
 Sometimes, hovering a cursor over an object of interest will display their name but this is not always the case.
 You will encounter this problem right from the first crime scene and will have to deal with it until the end of the game.